Cathymia/hello-world/README.md

 I am learning things about how to use GitHub. try website thing

 #I'm trying to learn github again.
-As a social scientist, thi is not easy!
+As a social scientist, this is not easy!